Pipetto-crypto/Chroot-Docs/README.md

-WARNING: This scripts here and this guide has been tested to work on Android 7-10.
+WARNING: These scripts here and this guide has been tested to work on Android 7-10.
 On newer Android versions it is unlikely to work because of scoped storage restrictions.
 A new version independent from LinuxDeploy app will be published in the nearby future